hexagontk/hexagon/hexagon_site/content/index.md

 ## Further resources

-* [Service Life Cycle]: provide helpers to create, build and package your services.
+* [Services]: provide helpers to create, build and package your services.
 * [HTTP]: Web routing and filters.
 It is handled like the [Sinatra] Ruby framework.
 * [Serialization]: helper methods to serialize/deserialize `data classes` using different formats.
 * [Storage]: utilities to persist Kotlin objects into [MongoDB] collections.